hwabis/Alphabet/README.md

 Alphabet is a rhythm game written in SDL.
 It can load any Taiko beatmap from the rhythm game [osu!](https://osu.ppy.sh/home).

+## Running

+When running Alphabet.exe, if you get an error about MSVCP140.dll or VCRUNTIME140.dll, make sure you have both the x86 and x64 versions of [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0) installed.

+If Windows Defender SmartScreen appears, click "More info" and "Run anyway".
+Unfortunately, this never looks good, and I don't know how to fix this...

 ## Loading a map

 First, make sure your map can be opened and played in osu!.
 (In other words, make sure the mapset .osz file is extracted.)